ccoderz/cil-text-classification-2020/README.md

 ## Model Architecture

 ### Baseline Model
-Bag-of-word and GloVe with linear classifier are baseline models
+Bag-of-word and GloVe with linear classifier are baseline models.

 ### CharCNN
 CharCNN is mainly based on the model of Zhang's [Character-level Convolutional Networks for Text Classification](https://arxiv.org/abs/1509.01626).